Hidnish/Milestone-Project-3-damovies/static/docs/TESTING.md

     - Right below the home hero-image, the user will find a section that describes the website's purpose

-- I want the site navigation to be intutive and user friendly
+- I want the site navigation to be intuitive and user friendly

     - On top of every page there is a fixed navbar (except the 'error' page) which links to the main pages of the website.